rknightuk/rknight.me/src/posts/links/2024/2024-03-04-full-of-themselves-an-analysis-of-title-drops-in-movies.md

   mastodon: https://vis.social/@dominikus
 ---

-This is trulty incredible, I love a good title drop and seeing data presented like this.
+This is truly incredible, I love a good title drop and seeing data presented like this.
 It even has a fun little explorer to make your own lists so I made one for Back to the Future https://www.titledrops.net/explorer?movies=tt0088763+tt0096874+tt0099088&title=Back%20to%20the%20Future